openaps/AndroidAPSdocs/docs/EN/Installing-AndroidAPS/Building-APK.md

 </tbody>
 </table>

-Please be in mind that both 64 bit CPU and 64 bit OS are mandatory condition.
-If your system DOES NOT meet this condition, you have to change affected hardware or software or the whole system.
-It is strongly recommended to use SSD(Solid State Disk) instead of HDD(Hard Disk Drive) because it will take less time when you are building the APS installation apk file.
-Recommended is just recommended and it is not a mandatory.
-You may still use a HDD when you are building apk file if you can spend a long time ALONE to complete the build.
+Please be in mind that both **64 bit CPU and 64 bit OS are mandatory condition.** If your system DOES NOT meet this condition, you have to change affected hardware or software or the whole system. **It is strongly recommended to use SSD(Solid State Disk) instead of HDD(Hard Disk Drive) because it will take less time when you are building the APS installation apk file.** Recommended is just recommended and it is not a mandatory.
+However, you may still use a HDD when you are building apk file if you can spend a long time ALONE to complete the build.

 ---
 ### This article is divided into two parts.